biopython/biopython.github.io/wiki/Contributing.md

 all the normal reasons to document code).

-We generally don't do anything fancy to try and format the comments in the code -- by default they are displayed by epydoc exactly as written in the source.
+We generally don't do anything fancy to try and format the comments in the code -- but they are interpreted as reStructuredText markup which allows things like bullet points and italics.
 This isn't fancy, but it's effective and easier then trying to deal with the myriad of different ways to try and structure source code comments.

 However, there are a few tricks to make your documentation look its best.
 The main ones are:

 -   Modules, classes and function documentation should start with a one line description.
-Epydoc is a little picky, so you need to make sure that the description ends with a period.
-Not too hard.
+This must end with a period.

 Here's an example of a module documented so that epydoc will be happy: